South of France: UNESCO World Heritage Sites

 Day 7: Departure

 Departure after breakfast.
-Trains from Carcassonne possible.
-Extra nights also possible, please inquire at time of booking.
+Trains from Carcassonne are possible, as are extra nights - please inquire at time of booking.

 Surface and terrain

-The route is mainly on quiet roads (about 95% of the time) and the terrain is flat with occasional hills.
+The route is mainly on quiet roads (about 95%) and the terrain is flat with occasional hills.

 Hotels